-- 1 In July and in October 2017 total coliforms were detected in one (1) sample of the 100 monthly routine compliance samples collected in our system during those months.
+- 1 In June 2018 total coliforms were detected in one (1) sample of the 100 monthly routine compliance samples collected in our system during that month.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially-harmful bacteria may be present.
-Three (3) additional samples were subsequently collected each month and total coliforms were not detected in those samples.
-Since total coliforms were detected in less than 5 percent of the samples collected during those months, the system did not have an MCL violation. - 2 The value reported for copper represents the 90th percentile.
-In this case 50 samples were collected at your water system and the 90th percentile value was the fifth highest value (0.10 mg/l).
+Three (3) additional samples were subsequently collected that month and total coliforms were not detected in those samples.
+Since total coliforms were detected in less than 5 percent of the samples collected during that month, the system did not have an MCL violation. - 2 The value reported for copper represents the 90th percentile.
+In this case 54 samples were collected at your water system and the 90th percentile value was the fifth highest value (0.11 mg/l).
 The action level for copper was not exceeded at any of the sites tested. - 3 The value reported for lead represents the 90th percentile.
-In this case 50 samples were collected at your water system and the 90th percentile value was the fifth highest value (<1.0 ug/l).
-The action level for lead was not exceeded at any of the sites tested.
+In this case 54 samples were collected at your water system and the 90th percentile value was the fifth highest value (1.3 ug/l).
+The action level for lead was not exceeded at any of the sites tested. - 4 Nitrate in drinking water at levels above 10 mg/l is a health risk for infants of less than six months of age.
+High nitrate levels in drinking water can

-- 4 Nitrate in drinking water at levels above 10 mg/l is a health risk for infants of less than six months of age.
-High nitrate levels in drinking water can cause blue baby syndrome.
+- cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant, you should ask for advice from your health care provider. - 5 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
-Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 6 Total Trihalomethanes (ITHMs) mean the sum of Chloroform, Bromodichloromethane, Dibromochloromethane, and Bromoform.
+Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 6 Total Haloacetic Acids mean the sum of monochloroacetic acid, dichloroacetic acid, trichloroacetic acid, monobromoacetic acid and dibromoacetic acid. - 7 Total Trihalomethanes (ITHMs) mean the sum of Chloroform, Bromodichloromethane, Dibromochloromethane and Bromoform. - 8 The level represents a health advisory for 1,4-Dioxane.
+A health advisory is an estimate of acceptable drinking water levels for a chemical substance based on health effects information; a health advisory is not a legally enforceable Federal standard, but serves as technical guidance to assist Federal, State and local officials.